Learn the basics of 6G

 The papers have proved to be of tremendous interest all over the world, with a total of over 1 million downloads.

-Every two years, 6G Flagship produces reports for the Academy of Finland.
-These reports are only for internal use.
+Every two years, 6G Flagship produces reports for Research Council of Finland.
+These reports are for the Research Council’s internal use.

 more questions?